 Maryland Wheelchair Seating and Positioning Accessories

 While modern-day wheelchairs are designed with comfort in mind, they can be tiring, especially during long trips.
 Certain medical conditions may also require specific body positioning when a wheelchair is used.
 From wheelchair cushions to back supports, Freedom Mobility offers the full range of wheelchair positioning accessories for both comfort and safety.
-Our Maryland wheelchair store serves customers from Towson, Rockville, Owings Mills, Hanover, Annapolis, Glen Burnie, Columbia and all throughout the Baltimore area.
+Our Central Maryland wheelchair store serves customers from Towson, Rockville, Owings Mills, Hanover, Annapolis, Glen Burnie, Columbia and all throughout Central Maryland.

 Here are the two important things you need to know about wheelchair seating: